-You need up to several referene letters when you apply for academic or postdoc positions.
+You need up to several reference letters when you apply for academic or postdoc positions.
 In order to have strong letters, you need to work with different professors so they’ll get to know more about you.

-Also, the more reference letter, the better.
+Also, the more reference letters, the better.

 On Teaching #

 It’s beneficial if you can work as a teaching assistant3 for at least once.
 This will give you a sense of teaching.
 If you really hate teaching, you might want to reconsider whether you want to be a professor.
 Although research is the most important, especially if you find a job at a research oriented institution, teaching will account for a big chunk of your sense of accomplishment.
 If you don’t like teaching, you’ll hate your job as a professor.

 Students ask “stupid” questions and I did it in his Data Visualization class.
 His Dataviz class is very challenging.
 For me, each assignment costs me on average a whole day.
 Many times, I got very angry with the class and Prof. YY.
 I saw that someone was also complaining about the Dataviz course on Slack this past Summer in the Slack group4.
 I could tell that, at least he was as impatient and angry as I was.

 However, as patient and nice as he was last year when replying to my angry words on Slack, Professor YY replied to that student very nicely.

 Looking back, I felt so fortunate to have taken Professor YY’s Data Visualization class.
 That was my first experience of using Python and I learned a very important skill, i.e., visualizing data.